 The meeting started with a performance by two shamans asking for the well-being of the conference and its participants followed by dance performances, a spinning competition, presentations of weavers and groups of weavers as well as lectures and panels.
 As a non-Spanish participant I noticed that there was a little difficulty with the specialists textile terminology: Together with other non-Spanish participants we sometimes wondered if the speaker could possibly have said this!
 I only mention this because I would like to encourage more Europeans to come to this conference, that I found to be among the most interesting I have ever participated in!
 It was such a pleasure to be able to get in contact with people as diverse as Navaho weavers, embroiderers from India and Afghanistan, weavers from Laos and artisans from the Amazonas, working with natural materials plus all the Peruvian weavers in their different colorful traditional costumes.

 From the rich program of workshops I had chosen the natural dye workshop in the Community of Chinchero in the mountains near Cusco.
-To my surprise this workshop was led by Nilda Callañaupa Alvarez herself, founder and director of the Centre for Traditional Textiles of Cusco, the organizer of the Tinkuy!
+To my surprise this workshop was led by Nilda Callañaupa Alvarez herself, founder and director of the Centre for Traditional Textiles of Cusco, and member of the Tinkuy 2017 Committee!
 It turned out that she originates from Chinchero where she has established a beautiful weaving workshop with museum!
 This museum was opened at the day of our dye workshop so the invited people and the workshop participants made quite a large international audience at the opening.
 Already at the Tinkuy conference Nilda Callañaupa Alvarez had been a master in using the audience to tell the politicians and officials ( who were there because of the world-wide audience) what they can do to help the artisans survive (e.g. lowering their taxes) and how they could help to make the Tinkuy a permanent event (by giving support to this mainly privately organized event).

 Nilda did her task as a natural dye teacher with enthusiasm and such joy that the participants worked themselves warm.
 The workshop was mainly in the open air at temperatures of around 10 degrees Celsius but the cold weather was forgotten as soon as the dye pots were boiling and the colors did appear!
 We received a perfect documentation on the ancient practice of natural dyeing in the Andes.
 It is mainly due to tireless work from the Textile Center of Cusco and a renewed interest by the public that natural dyeing could be revived in the Cusco area.